-Finance income relates to amortisation of financial guarantees that are recognised in profit or loss.
+Finance income relates to interest income on late payments and certain cash and cash equivalents, and amortisation of financial guarantees that are recognised in profit or loss.

-Finance expense comprises interest expense on loans and borrowings, and amortisation of transaction costs capitalised.
+Finance expense comprises interest expense on loans and borrowings, amortisation of transaction costs capitalised previously and amortisation of imputed interest on the bonds issued.